Top Eleven Football Manager

 Top Eleven is a football manager simulation developed and published by Nordeus in May 2010, and is available on both Google Play Store and the App Store.

 Overview

-The game can also be played on Facebook and it allows players to play against their friends.
+The game can also be played on Facebook and it allows players to play against their friends and others online.
 The game was conceived in order to address a lack of football management games in the social media environment.
 The game builds on the concepts and gameplay found in games like Sports Interactive's Football Manager and Electronic Arts' Premier Manager that have managed to engage millions of football fans, and giving them access to social features.
 Top Eleven Football Manager has managed to transfer the look and feel of desktop applications to Facebook.